Zinc42/-JIC-2118-Distal-Radius-Fracture-Analysis/README.md

   To install, you can use one of the links below:
   - [Map App Store](https://apps.apple.com/us/app/xcode/id497799835?mt=12) - Recommended Way
   - [Apple Developer Website](https://developer.apple.com/download/all/?q=Xcode)

+  After installation, you should open the app, and sign in to your developer account if prompted.
+Otherwise continue through the rest of the guide.

 Once you have these installed, you should also get the following tools:
 - **Xcode Command Line Tools**, a set of standard tools used with Xcode